-For further information on how the TOFA rules apply to companies, see General information on page 9 or Guide to the taxation of financial arrangements (TOFA) rules at www.ato.gov.au/tofa
+For further information on how the TOFA rules apply to companies, see General information on page 9; or go to www.ato.gov.au and search for Guide to the taxation of financial arrangements (TOFA) rules.

-CALCULATION OF TOTAL PROFIT OR LOSS
+6 CALCULATION OF TOTAL PROFIT OR LOSS

-The Income and Expenses amounts to be written at item 6 Calculation of total profit or loss are accounting system amounts and correspond to the amounts in the company's financial statements for the income year, except for the depreciation expenses of small business entities using the simplified depreciation rules, which are to be written as tax values at X Depreciation expenses item 6 (see Small business entities on page 11).
+The Income and Expenses amounts to be written at item 6 Calculation of total profit or loss are accounting system amounts and correspond to the amounts in the company's financial statements for the income year, except for the depreciation expenses of small business entities using the simplified depreciation rules - these are to be written as tax values at Depreciation expenses item 6 (see Small business entities on page 11).